 Dr. Joseph D. Henry – Conductor & Artistic Director

 Dr. Henry has degrees in music education and conducting from the University of Southern Maine, the University of Maine, and the University of Missouri-Kansas City where he studied conducting with Gerard Chamberland, Dennis K. Cox, Larry Rachleff, Gary Hill, and Eph Ehly.
-He taught public school music for ten years in Maine while also serving as the President of the Maine Music Educators Association from 1982-1984.
+He taught public school music for ten years in Maine while also serving as the All-State Festival Chairperson from 1980-1982 and then President of the Maine Music Educators Association from 1982-1984.
+Dr. Henry and his wife Kimberly, both recently new grandparents to Bode Zachariah Sandrock, continue to live in Eureka, IL.

 John Clark – Accompanist